Table of Contents

 - Brine It Like a Boss

 Soak your chicken in a saltwater solution for 30 minutes to 2 hours.
-This helps retain moisture during grilling. - Use a Meat Thermometer
+This helps retain moisture during grilling.
+For best results, use 1/4 cup salt per 4 cups water. - Use a Meat Thermometer

-Chicken is safe at 165°F (74°C), but don’t overshoot it.
-Overcooked = sad chicken. - Cook on Medium Heat
+Chicken is safe at 165°F (74°C), but don't overshoot it.
+Remove chicken at 157-160°F for carryover cooking to reach safe temperature. - Cook on Medium Heat

 High heat may char the outside quickly, but inside stays underdone or overcooked.
-Low and slow wins the race. - Let It Rest After Cooking
+For thicker cuts, use a two-zone fire: sear over direct heat, then move to indirect heat. - Let It Rest After Cooking

 Letting the chicken sit for 5–10 minutes allows juices to redistribute.
 Slicing too soon = juice loss. - Choose Dark Meat When Possible

-Chicken thighs have more fat and connective tissue, which keeps them juicier. - Marinate Overnight (With Care)
+Chicken thighs have more fat and connective tissue, which keeps them juicier than lean breasts. - Marinate Overnight (With Care)

 Acid-based marinades (lemon, vinegar) work best with shorter time.
-Oil-based ones can sit longer without toughening meat. - Don’t Skip the Skin
+Oil-based ones can sit longer without toughening meat.
+For breasts, limit acidic marinades to 2 hours maximum. - Don't Skip the Skin

 Spices do more than just add flavor—they can actually help retain moisture.
 Let's dive into how certain ingredients act as flavor carriers and moisture protectors.